-Import your music — from Apple Music, files, and folders
+Import your music — from Apple Music, files, and your computer

-Your collection is probably scattered: some in your Apple Music library, some in downloads, some in a folder tree you've curated for years.
-Prismatic Music pulls it into one offline library.
+Your collection is probably scattered: some in your Apple Music library, some in downloads, some in a folder tree on a computer you've curated for years.
+Prismatic Music pulls it into one offline library — no cable, no iTunes.

 Prismatic Music is built for music you own — purchased downloads, ripped CDs, Bandcamp orders, DJ pools, field recordings.
 Import happens on-device: your files stay yours, nothing is uploaded to a cloud, and no account is created.

-On iPhone and iPad, the importer can read your Apple Music library and bring over the DRM-free tracks you own, and you can add individual audio files from the Files app or any app's share sheet.
-On Mac, point it at a folder and it scans the whole tree — subfolders included — and builds your library from what it finds.
+Every way in lives on one Add Music screen.
+On iPhone and iPad, the importer can read your Apple Music library and bring over the DRM-free tracks you own; you can add audio files from the Files app or any app's share sheet; you can drag and drop music straight from any computer's browser over Wi-Fi; and if your library already lives on another phone, it can copy across device-to-device.

 One honest limitation, because it trips everyone up: songs downloaded from the Apple Music streaming service are DRM-protected, and no third-party player — ours included — is allowed to play them.
 What imports is the music you actually own: iTunes purchases, rips, and other DRM-free files.
 If you cancel a streaming subscription, that music was never yours; the library you build in Prismatic Music is.